Locomotives are one of the most important machines in the history of the world.

 The first is the 'vane-on-shaft' drive system, which you can look up.

-Steam locomotives used the piston/valve drive system, which you can see at,
+Many steam locomotives used the piston/valve drive system, which you can see at,

 This is the same family of engines used by paddlewheel steamboats, but powered by 'scotch boilers'.